 or:

-in a more concise and complex form[1]
+This can be written in a more concise form using complex numbers as[2]

 where

-If k is a positive integer, then the curve is closed, and has k cusps (i.e., sharp corners).
+If is a positive integer, then the curve is closed, and has k cusps (i.e., sharp corners).

 To close the curve and |